SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.2.2 Proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions

 This target is interpreted as to cover research about poverty reduction.

-`Decent work` was considered for inclusion as it is highlighted as a route out of poverty in the High level political forum document <a id="HLPF2017">([UN 2017](#f2))</a>.
+Research about `decent work` was considered for inclusion, as this is highlighted as a route out of poverty in the High level political forum document <a id="HLPF2017">([UN 2017](#f2))</a>.
 However we have not included it - it is not necessarily linked to poverty, and articles linking this topic with poverty reduction can be expected to be covered by the phrase below.

 This query consists of 1 phrase.
 The general structure is *poverty/the poor + action*